Volunteer at a Florida State Park

 Thank you for all you do!
 To access your volunteer profile, please login using your user email address and password.
 Using the volunteer portal, you can enter your volunteer hours, browse opportunities, complete training, sign the volunteer agreement, update your application and more.

-Contribute 100 hours of service - receive free admission to the park you serve for you and your family
+- Contribute 250 hours of service and receive a special volunteer pass for you and your family to other state parks*